slapec/django-yaat/docs/source/index.rst

 Welcome to django-yaat's documentation!
 =======================================

-Django-yaat helps you creating `django-restify <https://github.com/lovasb/django-restify>`_ API endpoints for the `yaat <https://github.com/slapec/yaat>`_ AngularJS module by providing a simple resource called ``YaatModelResource``.
+Django-yaat helps you creating `django-restify-framework <https://github.com/lovasb/django-restify>`_ API endpoints for the `yaat <https://github.com/slapec/yaat>`_ AngularJS module by providing a simple resource called ``YaatModelResource``.

 This class handles column hiding, reordering and data sorting.
 For most cases where a single Django model is used this